-The executive directors and executives, if any, who receive a salary from the Company also receive a superannuation guarantee contribution as required by the government, which was 10.5% for the 2023 financial year, and do not receive any other retirement benefits.
+The executive directors and executives, if any, who receive a salary from the Company also receive a superannuation guarantee contribution as required by the government, which was 11% for the 2024 financial year, and do not receive any other retirement benefits.
 Some individuals, however, may choose to sacrifice part of their salary to increase payments towards superannuation.

 All remuneration paid to directors and executives is valued at the cost to the Group and expensed.
-Options are valued using either the Black-Scholes or Binomial methodologies.
+Options are valued using the Black-Scholes option pricing model.